 - eReader: Amazon’s Kindle Paperwhite.
 Books!
 So 20th century.
 They take up space, they’re cumbersome, and the hostel’s book swap collection is likely to send you to sleep.
 So, get a Kindle, and carry the equivalent of a modest library around with you instead.
 The new Kindle Paperwhite even works in the dark, so you can keep on reading with the lights off.
 It’ll change the way you travel, and the way you read!
 If you do go for a Kindle, then check out the Kindle Unlimited 30-Day Free Trial – letting you try out Amazon’s awesome Kindle Unlimited program, with access to over 1 million ebooks!
 Get the Kindle Paperwhite direct from Amazon US and UK.

 - Power strip: Belkin SurgePlus 3 Outlet Protector.
 With all the above tech gear, you’re going to need plenty of power points, and these aren’t always as easy to come by as you might think.
 This handy adaptor from Belkin features three normal plug ports as well as two fast USB charging ports, and is surge protected to boot.
 Pair it up with a world travel adapter, and you’re ready to rock.
+See more on travel adapters and how to choose one for your trip in our guide to the best travel adapters.
 Available on Amazon US and UK (similar product from Masterplug to fit UK sockets).